4lejandrito/creepyface/packages/creepyface-dance/README.md

 ## Developing

-- `yarn start` will spin up a test page.
+- `yarn dev` will spin up a test page.
 - `yarn build` will generate the production scripts under the `dist` folder.